-- 6.3 Any remission of rates granted under this policy will generally apply for a six-year period. - 6.4 All remissions are reviewed every six years.
-The last review was 2015, therefore, the next review will be 2021. - 6.5 If the use of a property changes within the period the owners will notify the Council immediately and the remission status of the property will be reviewed. - 6.6 Any changes of rates remission status will be effective from the date the property use changed.
+- 7.3 Any remission of rates granted under this policy will generally apply for a six-year period. - 7.4 All remissions are reviewed every six years. - 7.5 If the use of a property changes within the period the owners will notify the Council immediately and the remission status of the property will be reviewed. - 7.6 Any changes of rates remission status will be effective from the date the property use changed.